-Please note that show recording records the host call, so if you use Callback Mode with show recording enabled, a separate recording will be made for each call as it is connected (and audio from your show when not connected cannot be recorded).
+Please note that show recording records the host call, so if you use Callback Mode with show recording enabled, a separate recording will be made for each call as it is connected (and audio from your show/meeting when not connected cannot be recorded).

 WebRTC: Connecting Callers Through our Web Interface

 Using SMS Queue: How Can I Get More Callers to My Show or Meeting?

 - How Do You Connect to the Host Line?

 - How Do I Connect Call in Studio to ZOOM and Similar Services?